Tracardi/tracardi-api/docs/qa/how_can_i_filter_data.md

 # How do I filter data?
 What query should I use to filer data?

-To filter data in Tracardi, you can use the query syntax provided by the platform.
+To filter data in Tracardi prior version 0.8.2, you can use the query syntax provided by the platform.
 Here are some examples of how to construct queries to filter data:

 1. Search by a specific field value: